 This is likely to cause your cat stress and anxiety, so it’s not recommended.
-Forcing a cat to go ‘cold turkey’ can be traumatic.
-This, in turn, may lead to them acting aggressively as they struggle to manage their emotions.
+Forcing a cat to go cold turkey can be traumatic, which may lead to them acting aggressively as they struggle to manage their emotions.

 If you must wean your cat off a blanket, offer it a substitute.
-An old wool sweater that smells like you is ideal.
-Your cat will draw comfort from your scent, and the wool will feel safe to it.
+An old wool sweater that smells like you is ideal, and your cat will draw comfort from your scent, while the wool will feel safe.

 Why Does My Cat Lick My Blanket and Purr?

-Another common question for a feline owner is, “why do cats lick fur blankets?”
+Another common question for a feline owner is, why do cats lick fur blankets?
 Usually, this is a sign of affection.
-Cats lick and groom each other to demonstrate that they are part of a family.
+Cats lick and groom each other to demonstrate that they’re part of a family.
 Your cat will also lick you for the same reason.
-A lick from a cat is a great compliment.

-If your cat is licking a blanket and purring, then it is happy and contented.
+If your cat is licking a blanket and purring, it’s happy and contented.
 This suggests that that blanket has a comforting and familiar scent.
 This may be of you, or it could be a feline companion.
-Either way, it’s sparking all kinds of happy associations in your cat’s mind.
+Either way, it’s sparking happy associations in your cat’s mind.

-You may also find that your cat jumps into your lap and licks your clothing.
+You may find that your cat jumps into your lap and licks your clothing.
 This behavior has the same roots as licking a blanket.
-Your cat is picking up on your scent, and it’s making it feel safe and secure.
+Your cat is picking up on your scent, making it feel safe and secure.
 If your cat licks blankets or dirty laundry, you shouldn’t necessarily deter them.

 Why Do Cats Bite Blankets?

-Biting a blanket is a very common behavior in kittens, as that’s how they play.
-Young cats learn how hard they can nibble and bite from their mothers and littermates, according to Science Direct.
+Biting a blanket is common in kittens, as that’s how they play.
+According to Science Direct, young cats learn how hard they can nibble and bite from their mothers and littermates.